-(a) the income tax track through a trustee pursuant to which the employee pays income tax rate (according to the marginal tax rate of the employee - up to 45% tax in 2010 and pursuant to 2011 tax reform legislation, 48% in 2012) plus payments to the National Insurance Institute and health tax on the profit gained upon the earlier to occur of the transfer of the options/shares or the underlying shares from the trustee to the employee or the sale of the options/shares or the underlying shares by the trustee, and the company may recognize expenses pertaining to the options/shares for tax purposes.
-The shares/options (or upon their exercise, the underlying shares), must be held by a trustee for a period of 12 months commencing from the date of which the options/ shares were issued and deposited with the trustee.
-As of January 1, 2013, the marginal tax rate (48%) of an individual will increase by 2% in the event the employee's taxable income in any tax year exceeds the amount of NIS 800,000 (including capital gains from marketable securities, dividends and interest income); or
+(a) the income tax track through a trustee pursuant to which the employee pays income tax rate (according to the marginal tax rate of the employee-up to 45% tax in 2011 and 48% in 2012 and thereafter) plus payments to the National Insurance Institute and health tax on the profit gained upon the earlier to occur of the transfer of the options/shares or the underlying shares from the trustee to the employee or the sale of the options/shares or the underlying shares by the trustee, and the company may recognize expenses pertaining to the options/shares for tax purposes.
+The shares/options (or upon their exercise, the underlying shares), must be held by a trustee for a period of 12 months commencing from the date of which the options/shares were issued and deposited with the trustee.
+As of January 1, 2013, the marginal tax rate (48%) of an individual will increase by 2% in the event the employee's taxable income in any tax year exceeds the amount of NIS 800,000 (linked to the CPI each year) including capital gains from marketable securities, dividends and interest income; or